petergchang/chemistryinductivebias/docs/source/guide/proton-transfer.md

 ### Inductive Effects
 The inductive effect describes the stabilization of a charge through the {math}`\sigma`-bond framework of a molecule.
 Electronegative atoms can pull electron density through these bonds, delocalizing the negative charge on the newly-formed anion and making it more stable.

 The stabilization is quantified by the function as {py:func}`calculate_inductive_score(.) <chemistryinductivebias.src.proton_transfer.calculate_inductive_score>`.
 It calculates a score by summing up the electron-withdrawing contributions from all relevant atoms in the molecule, attenuated by their distance from the anion.
+By default, it considers atoms up to 4 bonds away from the anion.

 ```py
 ## Pseudocode